 The home video camera; an integral part of Christian Crocker’s life.
 At an early age, Christian became infatuated with capturing moments in life, both big and small.
 Born and raised on Chicago’s Northwest side in the Portage Park neighborhood, Christian spent most of his time shooting and editing short videos of his friends and family.
 He carried this passion with him through college, where Christian studied film producing at Columbia College Chicago.
 During his final semester he completed Columbia College’s Semester in Los Angeles Program: an intensive five-week program covering the creative, legal, and technical aspects of film and television producing.
-While in LA, he interned for Romark Entertainment, working alongside prominent producer Rock Shaink, Jr. Additionally, Christian was hired as a script reader for one of Hollywood's premiere script competitions where he read and scored countless scripts while also providing coverage services for up-and-coming writers.
-Upon his return to Chicago, Christian found work on the Netflix original series, Sense8, created by the Wachowskis, and on Steve McQueen's heist thriller, Widows, and FOX’s Proven Innocent.
+While in LA, he interned for Romark Entertainment, working alongside prominent producer Rock Shaink, Jr. Additionally, Christian was hired as a script reader for one of Hollywood's premier script competitions where he read and scored countless scripts while also providing coverage services for up-and-coming writers.
+Upon his return to Chicago, Christian found work on the Netflix original series, Sense8, created by the Wachowskis, Steve McQueen's heist thriller, Widows, and FOX’s Proven Innocent.
 In 2015, Christian joined the creative team at Fatal Funnel Films as a Producer, where he served as the lead producer on the company's award-winning, thriller short film, Cellar Door.
 Most recently he produced Fatal Funnel Films' survival thriller entitled, Range Runners.